SSoelvsten/bdd-benchmark/README.md

 ```

 Furthermore, it depends on *cbindgen* to create and compile the FFI from Rust to
 C++.
-This can either be installed through Cargo (remember to update your *$PATH*
-if doing so) or your OS package manager.
+This can either be installed through Cargo or your OS package manager.

 ```bash
 cargo install --force cbindgen
 ```

+> [!NOTE]
+> If installing *cbindgen* through cargo, remember to update your *PATH*.
+Otherwise,
+> CMake will abort with an "*Could not find toolchain ''*" error.

 **Sylvan**